-If you have two or more insurance policies that cover the same thing, making a claim becomes more complicated and you’ll likely end up paying more than you need to.
+If you have two or more insurance travel policies that cover the same thing, making a claim becomes more complicated and you’ll likely end up paying more than you need to.

 Doubling up on insurance means you have insurance cover from two different policies for the same thing.